Florida’s Hidden Charm You’ll Love: Flagler & Palm Coast

 Fresh Grouper Sandwich

-Fresh grouper is grilled, blackened, or fried before being served on a toasted bun with lettuce and tomato.
-So, it’s one of the area’s most popular lunch choices.
+A grouper sandwich is a staple along Florida’s Atlantic coast.
+The fresh fish is usually grilled, blackened, or fried before being served on a toasted bun with lettuce, tomato, and a side of fries.

 Smoked Fish Dip